-We have only recently commenced the broad release phase of our commercialization plan, and we may not be able to continue this release as planned.
+We are in the early stages of commercialization, and we may not be able to commercialize the Proteograph Product Suite as planned.

-We have only recently initiated the broad commercial release phase for the Proteograph Product Suite, and we may not be able to successfully execute on this phase as planned due to:
+We have only recently initiated the broad commercialization of the Proteograph Product Suite, and we may not be able to successfully execute on this phase as planned due to:

-- the inability to establish the capabilities and value proposition of the Proteograph Product Suite with key opinion leaders and other customers in a timely fashion: - delays or longer-than expected lead times to establish customer contacts, complete responsive presentations including platform evaluations tailored to specific requests, and move expeditiously from quote to order to revenue to receipt of payment due to budgetary or other constraints of academic organizations, laboratories, biopharmaceutical companies and others;

-- · changing industry or market conditions, customer requirements or competitor offerings during broad commercialization; - delays in continuing the build-out of our sales, customer support and marketing organization as needed for broad commercialization; - · delays in ramping up manufacturing, either internally or through our suppliers, to meet the expected demand for broad commercialization; and - the impact of the COVID-19 or any other pandemic on the economy and research industries, our business operations, and resources and the operations of our customers, suppliers and supply chain, and distributors.
+- the inability to establish the capabilities and value proposition of the Proteograph Product Suite with key opinion leaders and other customers in a timely fashion; - delays or longer-than expected lead times in the sales cycle to establish customer contacts, complete responsive presentations including platform evaluations tailored to specific requests, and move expeditiously from quote to order to revenue to receipt of payment due to budgetary or other constraints of academic organizations, laboratories, biopharmaceutical companies and others; - changing industry or market conditions, customer requirements or competitor offerings during broad commercialization; - delays in continuing the build-out of our sales, customer support and marketing organization as needed for broad commercialization; - delays in ramping up manufacturing, either internally or through our suppliers, to meet the expected demand for broad commercialization; and - the impact of health epidemics on the economy and research industries, our business operations, and resources and the operations of our customers, suppliers and supply chain, and distributors.